 For equipment that is not used with a static IP configuration, DHCP server configuration should be considered.
-The common functions of a DHCP server are typically limited to provisioning the basic IP address, mask, gateway address and certain server addresses for (DNS for example), but

-2035 extensions and a more elaborate server configuration can handle more specific requirements of a medical device in its context.
+The common functions of a DHCP server are typically limited to provisioning the basic IP address, mask, gateway address and certain server addresses for (DNS for example), but extensions and a more elaborate server configuration can handle more specific requirements of a medical device in its context.

 Another way for a device with SNMP capabilities to notify a management system when it comes online is via a SNMP Trap.
-However, there are some practical limitations for the use of SNMP Trap as it is a general IT protocol (utilizes UDP), which creates some limitations with regards to signals, e.g., technical alarms.
+However, there are some practical limitations for the use of SNMP Trap as it is a general IT protocol (utilizes UDP), which creates some limitations with regards to its use in care-critical settings, for example the transmission of medical equipment service signals, e.g., technical alarms.
 Further, SNMP support may be inconsistent across the medical device inventory.